-- Where a concern or allegation relates to a member of staff, including the Senior Management Team, the matter should be reported to the Head - these concerns should be recorded on a paper form following the same guidance as noted earlier in this policy and should NOT be uploaded to Isams. - Concerns or allegations relating to the Head should go to the Chair of Governors or the LADO and concerns around the proprietor should go directly to the LADO.
+- Where a concern or allegation relates to a member of staff, including the Senior Management Team, the matter should be reported to the Headmaster these concerns should be recorded on a paper form following the same guidance as noted earlier in this policy and should NOT be uploaded to iSAMS. - Concerns or allegations relating to the Headmaster should go to the Operational Director, and Safeguarding@ofgl.co.uk.
+Advice and guidance on next steps will be agreed.
+Concerns around the proprietor should go directly to the LADO.